DimensionDev/Mask-Docs/docs/web3/connection.md

 getNonFungibleTokenBalance(address: string, tokenId?: string, schema?: SchemaType, initial?: Web3ConnectionOptions): Promise<string>
 ```

-Get non-fungible token balance.
+Get a non-fungible token balance.

 #### Parameters

 1. address - `string`.
 The token program address.
 1. tokenId - `string`.
 The id of the token.
 1. schema - `SchemaType`.
 An optional token schema type.
 1. initial - `Web3ConnectionOptions`.
-An optional options to override the connection settings.
+An optional object to override the connection settings.

 #### Returns

-`Promise<string>` The balance in hex string.
+`Promise<string>` The balance as a hex string.

 #### Example